 There are two sources of odors associated with urine.
-The first comes from bacteria that grow abundantly in dark warm places with a never-ending food source.
+The first comes from bacteria that grows abundantly in dark warm places with a never-ending food source.
 A pet can feed the bacteria daily!
 This bacteria growth and breakdown of the urine creates amino acids.
 These complex organic compounds will often work deep into the fibers to a point of becoming part of the fiber.
 This can present a challenging situation.
 The waste materials and gases from the decomposing urine create an unpleasant odor.
 When dried urine is remoistened, it gives off an ammonia gas.
-If smelled once it is seldom forgotten.
+Once you smell it, it is seldom forgotten!

 The best tool to have is a small one gallon wet vac or small spot removal machine.
-We recommend a small machine because the more convenient, the more likely you are to get it out for an accident.
+We recommend a small machine because the more convenient the tool is, the more likely you are to get it out for an accident.

-If you can get the urine up while it is fresh you will have a better chance of 100% removal.
+If you can clean up the urine while it is fresh, you will have a better chance of 100% removal.
 Simply extract the urine right out of the carpet.
-Then apply some of DynaClean’s spotter and let it sit a few minutes.
-Then pour a measuring cup of warm water on the spot and extract it out to rinse the carpet.
+Next, apply some of DynaClean’s spotter and let it sit for a few minutes.
+Then, pour a measuring cup of warm water on the spot and extract it out to rinse the carpet.
 Always dry the carpet as much as possible and never scrub or rub the carpet.
-This will distort the face fiber and break down the fiber protection and allow for easy staining.
+This will distort the face fiber and break down the fiber protection, which allows for easy staining.

-Try to stay away from products with high pH such as ammonia, Resolve and oxygen bleaches.
-These products will leave the carpet with a residue and in a high pH state, which will enable the carpet to attract dirt like a magnet.
-In some instances the use of the wrong product can cause the urine stain to be permanent.
+Try to stay away from products with a high pH such as ammonia and oxygen bleaches.
+These products will leave the carpet with residue and a high pH state, which will enable the carpet to attract dirt like a magnet.
+In some instances, the use of the wrong product can cause the urine stain to be permanent.
 Please call DynaClean first if you are not sure about a product you may want to try.

 1. Pull up carpet.